Amex Platinum vs Chase Sapphire Reserve | Best Card for Military

 Learn how to apply on our partner's secure site

-- DashPass access is complimentary which unlocks $0 delivery fees and lower service fees for a minimum of one year when you activate by December 31, 2027.
+• DashPass is complimentary which unlocks $0 delivery fees & lower service fees for a minimum of one year when you activate by 12/31/27.
+Plus, a $10 promo each month on non-restaurant orders.

 Amex Platinum vs Chase Sapphire Reserve FAQ